Workers’ Compensation for New Jersey Postal Workers Injured While Making a Delivery

 Fall and winter can be perilous times for postal workers.
 Wet leaves, water, debris, slush, snow, and ice can all increase the risk of a slip-and-fall accident as postal workers make daily deliveries.
 These hazards can cause a slip, trip, or fall on their own, or they can obscure other unsafe conditions like potholes and broken steps.
 Door mats, broken handrails, and other unsafe conditions can also cause serious injuries.

 Postal workers who suffer job-related injuries can seek workers’ compensation benefits to cover their medical bills and other losses.
-If you need help navigating workers’ comp and securing your benefits after a slip and fall injury, talk to the team at the Todd J. Leonard Law Firm today.
-Our dedicated USPS workers’ compensation lawyers will help you understand your legal rights and take steps to get the compensation you need.
+If you need help navigating your workers’ comp claim and securing your benefits after a slip and fall injury, talk to the team at the Todd J. Leonard Law Firm today, who will ensure you understand your legal rights and take steps to get the compensation you need.

 Statistics on Slip and Fall Accidents in the Postal Service